Be part of the action!

 SMMC normally provides marshals for every round of the Scottish Sprint and Hillclimb championships.

-We email our members with information about each round of these championships and also publicise the dates of rounds where our members are required on the Club Calendar.
+We email our members with information about each round of these championships and also publicise the dates of rounds where our members are required in our Calendar.

 SMMC concentrates on providing safety radio network and rescue services on rallies, but marshalling is still important.